drawcall/RxEmitter/README.md

 # RxEmitter

 ### RxEmitter = Rxjs + eventBus.
-RxEmitter combines the characteristics of Rxjs and eventBus.Emit a Stream of similar events, and you can accept it in any place.
+RxEmitter combines the characteristics of Rxjs and eventBus.Emit a Stream of similar events, and you can accept it in any where.
 Use RxEmitter to make your project easy to decouple.
 It can be used for angular,React,Vue and so on.